 If your dog spends long periods alone, his distress and suffering will continue.
 It’s known as separation anxiety.
 It merely means that your Golden Retriever cannot cope with being on his own, and it’s one thing you might need to resolve.

-Related: How Long Can Golden Retrievers be Left Alone?
+Related: How Long Can Golden Retrievers Be Left Alone?

 5. Prefers Eating at Certain Times